The Quick Verdict

 What Makes Zion Special

-Zion hits you in the gut.
+Zion National Park hits you in the gut.
 The canyon walls are 2,000 feet tall and they close in on you.
 The Virgin River carved this place over millions of years and the result is a slot canyon on steroids.
 Massive sandstone cliffs in every shade of red, orange, and cream tower above you everywhere you look.

 The Narrows is the signature experience.
 You literally hike up the Virgin River.
 In the river.
 Water up to your knees, sometimes your waist.
 Canyon walls hundreds of feet tall on either side, sometimes only 20 feet apart.
 There is nothing else like it in the national park system.
+I’ve hiked thousands of trails across 63 national parks and the Narrows still makes the short list.

 What Makes Bryce Canyon Special

-Bryce Canyon is weird.
+Bryce Canyon National Park is weird.
 Beautifully, wonderfully weird.

 The hoodoos are the star attraction.
 Thousands of tall, thin rock spires in shades of red, orange, pink, and white packed into amphitheaters carved into the Paunsaugunt Plateau.
 They look like a city built by aliens who had a very different sense of architecture.
+I’ve photographed rock formations across the American West for over 15 years and nothing else looks like Bryce.

 Standing at Bryce Point or Inspiration Point and looking down into the amphitheater for the first time is a jaw-drop moment.
 The scale is hard to process.
 It looks miniature until you spot a hiker on the trail below and realize those rock spires are 10 stories tall.

 The Navajo Loop and Queen’s Garden trails take you down among the hoodoos.
 Walking between these formations at eye level is surreal.
 The colors shift with the light.
 Sunrise and sunset turn the amphitheater into something that doesn’t look real.
+I shoot in golden hour almost exclusively at Bryce because midday light flattens the formations.
+In the low-angle light of early morning, every hoodoo casts a shadow that gives the amphitheater three-dimensional depth you can’t see at noon.

 Bryce Canyon is contemplative where Zion is physical.
 It rewards patience and attention to detail.
 The longer you look at the hoodoos the more you see.